Fire Doors

 What are Fire Doors?

-In the UK, fire doors must comply with British Standard BS 8214 and be installed in accordance with Building Regulations Approved Document B.
+In the UK, every installation must comply strictly with British Standard BS 8214.
+Additionally, contractors must fit every unit in accordance with Building Regulations Approved Document B. Therefore, maintaining these standards remains vital for legal compliance and life safety.

 Overview of Fire Doors - Regulation 10